Learning Outcomes

 Worked Example 1.2

 A shop owner discovers a trespasser asleep in the storeroom.
-The shop owner does not warn the trespasser about a loose, electrified wire in the storeroom, which is not visible.
+The shop owner does not warn the trespasser about a loose, electrified wire on the floor, which is not visible.
 The trespasser is electrocuted.
-Is the shop owner liable?

 Key Point Checklist